1. What do you mean by ReactJS?

 50. How would you structure a React application?

-This is an open question with many possible answers.
-The basic structure is usually module or feature based.
+Answer: This is an open question with many possible answers.
+The basic structure is usually module or feature-based.
 We usually differentiate between UI and logic.
 There are many approaches to structure UI components with the most popular being atomic design.
-Data and business heavy applications use a more domain driven approach.
+Data and business heavy applications use a more domain-driven approach.
 The ideal combination for larger applications is having the domain logic separate and having the UI logic in an atomic structure.
 All this can be combined in features which are rendered on pages.

 51. Define ReactJs and Its features?

 - React uses virtual DOM rather than real DOM,

 - Uni-directional data flow or data binding is used in React

 All React JS Interview Questions